FrostyJames/Code-Challenge-1/README.md

-# Code Challenges Repository
+# Code Challenge 1 Repository

-Welcome to the **JavaScript Code Challenges Repository**!
+Welcome to the **JavaScript Code Challenge 1 Repository**!
 This repository contains solutions to three interactive coding challenges aimed at improving JavaScript skills while solving practical problems.

 ## Challenges Overview

 1. **Chai Bora Ingredient Calculator **
 2. **Boda Boda Ride Fare Estimator **
-3. **Mobile Money Transaction Fee Estimator 📱**
+3. **Mobile Money Transaction Fee Estimator **

 Each challenge is implemented using **Node.js** and the **readline module** for user interaction in a terminal environment.